kyegomez/the-compiler/README.md

 ![the-compiler](the-compiler.png)

 Welcome to _The Compiler_, a novel child project under the Tree of Thoughts (ToT) paradigm.
-This project is crafted with the intent of making autonomous programming not just a reality, but an effortless task for you.
+[Implementation here](https://github.com/kyegomez/tree-of-thoughts) This project is crafted with the intent of making autonomous programming not just a reality, but an effortless task for you.

 In essence, _The Compiler_ allows you to "grow" any program you can dream of.
 By providing a high-level specification of the product you would like, you can sit back and let _The Compiler_ do the heavy lifting.